chee-zaram/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ---

-A Python project that helps to teach how to use carry out unittests in large projects.
+A Python project that helps to teach how to carry out unittests in a project with a fairly large code base.
 The aim of this project was to answer the following questions using code solutions:

 - What is Unit testing and how to implement it in a large project?